GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

 This tutorial uses billable components of Cloud Platform including:

-* Google App Engine Flexible Environment
+* Google App Engine flexible environment
 * Google Cloud Pub/Sub

 Use the [pricing calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected usage.
-New Cloud Platform users might be eligible for a [free trial](https://cloud.google.com/free-trial).
+New GCP users might be eligible for a [free trial](https://cloud.google.com/free-trial).

 ## Creating your background job